SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Martin Luther King, Jr. March and Festival

-The MLK holiday, commemorating the life and accomplishments of civil rights leader Dr. Martin Luther King Jr. is always celebrated in January.
-Each year the weekend is full of interesting talks and events and the parade is always a highlight since much of the community comes out and shows their love for Dr. King.
+The MLK holiday, commemorating the life and accomplishments of civil rights leader Dr. Martin Luther King, Jr., is always celebrated in January.
+Each year, the weekend is full of interesting talks and events.
+The parade is always a highlight since much of the community comes out and shows their love for Dr. King.

 Some of the top free things to do in San Francisco in January at this event include a lecture series, the Black Comix Arts Festival, and the Liberation Film Festival.